MurderFromMars/HandheldStreamingServiceUtility/README.md

 - Flatpak
 - steamos add to steam
-  (included by default on most handheld oriented distros; available in the AUR; may require manual installation on others)
+  (optional, included in most handheld oriented distros; available in the AUR; may require manual installation on others)

 ## Supported Services